Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Attack against Adaptive Neural Networks

 For the second stage, we consider the gathering as an “or” operation in nature and present a differentiable function $g(\cdot)$ for this operation.
 Finally, our reformulated $\hat{o}(\bm{x},\mathcal{X}^{\rm pt})$ is derived as follows:

 where $\mathcal{N}(\bm{x}, \mathcal{X}^{\rm pt})$ is a subset of point cloud $\mathcal{X}^{\rm pt}$ to reduce the huge computational costs.
 For a given voxel $\bm{x}$, we only gather the relation values of those points that possibly exist in the voxel after one attack step.
 If a voxel has no points to gather values, the voxel is ignored throughout the network.
 Therefore, we actually extend existing $M$ sparse voxels into $M'$ voxels, by adding a number of surrounding empty voxels that are possibly valid after one attack step.
 In our implementations, the step size at each iteration to perturb the point cloud coordinates is set very small for better optimizing performance.
-We find $M'\approx 1.5M$, so the computational cost of our extended convolutions is tolerable.
+We find $M'\le 4M$.
+Theoretically $3\times3\times3-1=26$ convolutions are avaliable to activate around an existence sparse voxel (Generalized 3D Sparse Conv in Fig.~\ref{attack}), so the computational cost of our extended convolutions is tolerable.
 By multiplying the specially designed occupancy function on every convolution, we can obtain a leaded gradient that is aware of the dynamic network architecture.